About the Farm

 - In summer (December – February) you will need hat, sunscreen, working boots, long sleeve shirts and insect repellent.

 - In between seasons you can check weather conditions on www.weatherzone.com.au/wa/southwest/nannup and bring appropriate work clothing to suit the weather, which could be a mix of both of the above.

 - A smile and a sense of fun

-- Your own WIFI internet device as we do not have WIFI available
+- Your own WIFI internet device as we have very limited satelite WIFI on the farm

 - Telstra provides the best telephone connection in the country and you will get good mobile phone coverage if you are with Telstra.
 Other service providers do not have good coverage in country areas and you will not get phone coverage on our farm unless you are with Telstra.

 - How do I get to the farm?

 - If you have your own transport: our address and a map is in the Where are We section of our homepage.